-NESA produced numerous ground-breaking outcomes of strategic importance supporting OSD and CENTCOM's priority countries and goals:
+NESA produced numerous groundbreaking outcomes of strategic importance supporting OSD and CENTCOM's priority countries and goals:

-- -- NESA worked directly with the Senior Representative for Afghanistan and Pakistan Office (SRAP) to develop a policy framework for the US-AFG strategic relationship and Pakistan.
-NESA advised both U.S. and Afghan Senior leaders in the development of a US-AFG strategic framework, and the NESA-led RNSSC continued to develop a Taliban reconciliation framework to be presented to President Karzai in the fall of 2011. - -- NESA recommended curriculum and faculty development changes for the Lebanese Armed Forces Staff and Command that resulted in refocusing of its national security/defense strategy and strategic outlook with respect to its neighbors. - -- NESA held a series of bilateral seminars with the government of Yemen, which enhanced their ability to conduct national security strategy planning at the interagency level.
-This effort developed a cadre of professional policy makers that are capable of leading Yemen into the future. - -- NESA's collaboration with the University of Ottawa establishes a venue in which India and Pakistan can openly discuss strategic issues and provide the following items: the agenda for Track I nuclear security talks between their governments; public statements, published in the Indian and Pakistani press, urging their respective national leaders to begin direct, bilateral talks on a host of nuclear deterrence, technology, and policy issues to include "cold start" and Pakistani tactical nuclear weapons; and the Incidents at Sea (INCSEA) procedures between India and Pakistan, resulting from the recent INDO-PAK naval incident. - -- NESA-Turkish bilateral program is reshaping the U.S.-Turkey and the regional strategic landscape by influencing Turkey to withdraw the MV Mavi Marmara's sailing in the recent Gaza flotilla, and by establishing a series of bilateral engagements to culminate in a 360 degree strategic workshop with OSD and DOS to reshape the U.S.-Turkey relationship this fall.
+-- NESA continued to work directly with the Senior Representative for Afghanistan and Pakistan.
+The NESA-led SSN completed the development of a Taliban reconciliation framework that was presented to President Karzai. -- NESA followed up on the recommended changes it made to the curriculum and faculty development program for the Lebanese Armed Forces Staff and Command that resulted in refocusing of its national security/defense strategy and strategic outlook with respect to its neighbors.

+-- NESA continued to hold a series of bilateral seminars with the government of Yemen, which enhanced their ability to conduct national security strategy planning at the interagency level.
+This effort developed a cadre of professional policy makers that are capable of leading Yemen into the future.

+-- NESA's continued collaboration with the University of Ottawa establishes a venue in which India and Pakistan can openly discuss strategic issues and provide: the agenda for Track I nuclear security talks between their governments; public statements, published in the Indian and Pakistani press, urging their respective national leaders to begin direct, bilateral talks on a host of nuclear deterrence, technology, and policy issues to include "cold start" and Pakistani tactical nuclear weapons; and the Incidents at Sea (INCSEA) procedures between India and Pakistan.

+DEPARTMENT OF DEFENSE

-Strategic Goals: Achieving Peace and Security; Governing Justly and Democratically; Promoting International Understanding; Strengthening Consular and Management Capabilities
+Achieving Peace and Security; Governing Justly and Democratically; Promoting International Understanding; Strengthening Consular and Management Capabilities